-A team of scientists was curious about the chemical makeup in the liquid found inside teething rings.
-To simulate the way they’re used, researchers placed 59 of the most popular rings in individual containers of water.
-When the water was tested, they found that several harmful chemicals (including BPA) had leached out at detectable levels.
-What’s most disturbing is that many of the products had been labeled “BPA-free.”
+A team of scientists investigated the substances found in teething rings.
+Researchers placed 59 of the most popular rings in individual containers of water.
+When the water was tested, they found several harmful chemicals (including BPA) had leached out at detectable levels.
+What's most disturbing is that many of the products had been labeled "BPA-free."

-In 2011, formaldehyde was classified as a “known human carcinogen” in a report by the National Toxicology Program, a division of the U.S. Department of Health and Human Services.
-Researchers found that long-term exposure to formaldehyde was linked to an increase in leukemia and brain cancer.
-It’s important to note that this exposure happened over many years, which is probably why manufacturers of products containing formaldehyde consider small amounts over a limited time reasonably safe.
+In 2011, formaldehyde was classified as a "known human carcinogen" in a report by the National Toxicology Program.
+Researchers linked long-term formaldehyde exposure to an increase in leukemia and brain cancer.
+This exposure happened over many years.
+Thus, manufacturers consider limited exposure to small amounts of formaldehyde safe.

-This doesn’t completely dismiss the possibility that they could be harmful, though.
-The words “known human carcinogen” are very clear.
-Some manufacturers of baby products have begun eliminating formaldehyde from their products because of consumer concerns.
-However, some products do still contain formaldehyde “releasers.”
+Low level exposure could still be harmful, though.
+The words "known human carcinogen" are very clear.
+Some manufacturers have begun eliminating formaldehyde from their baby products.
+They cite consumer concerns as the motivation for this change.
+However, some products do still contain formaldehyde "releasers."

 Flame Retardant Chemicals

-Flame-retardant pajamas sounds like a great idea.
-Who could argue with such a well-intentioned safety measure?
-Unfortunately, the chemicals used to protect children’s clothing, car seats, nursing pillows and many other baby items have been linked to cancer and other serious medical problems.
+Flame-retardant pajamas sound like a great idea.
+Unfortunately, chemicals are used to make fire-retardant fabric.
+These chemicals have been linked to cancer and other serious medical problems.

-Baby oil is one of the most popular infant care products of all time.
-Used exactly as directed, there don’t appear to be any major safety concerns about it.
+Baby oil is one of the most popular infant care products.
+Used exactly as directed, mineral oil is considered safe.
 However, children have developed serious respiratory problems by inhaling small amounts of mineral oil.
-Apparently, it prevents the tiny hairs in the airway from triggering a cough when the liquid is inhaled.
-Since there’s no coughing, the mineral oil can travel directly into the lungs and cause serious illness.
+Mineral oil can impair the cough reflex.
+This can allow the fluid to travel all the way into the lungs and cause serious illness.

 Reducing the Chemical Load